-TAMIU donates COVID-19 sampling kits to Laredo Health Department
+TAMIU donates COVID-19 Sampling Kits to Laredo Health Department

 LAREDO, TX (KGNS) - Our local university is stepping in to help local health care professionals as they continue their efforts to combat the coronavirus.

-Texas A&M International University announced last week that the university will donate roughly 100 COVID-19 sampling kits to the Laredo Health Department.
+On Wednesday, Texas A&M International University will be donating 110 COVID-19 sampling kits to the Laredo Health Department.

-These viral sampling kits will be rushed to TAMIU by the Texas A&M Veterinary Medical Diagnostic Laboratory in College Station.

 The kits were assembled for human use from lab supplies usually reserved for pigs, cows, and chickens at A&M’s diagnostic labs across the state for distribution to System campuses.